utaschulz1/FinalProjectClickup/README.md

 This is the final project of the course about software documentation with [Jordan Stanchev](https://github.com/JordanStanchev/Getting-Started-as-User-Assistance-Developer).

 ## Topic
-I chose to document Clickup, in particular the form building function.
+I chose to document Clickup, a productivity app, in particular the form building function.

 ## Target audience form builder feature
-My target audience are users like me: such a user would use for business and/or private to organize time and resources adn plan goals and projects on a more or less granular level.
-The user is computer literate and wants to understand workflows and automations.
+My target audience are users like me: such users would use Clickup for business and/or private life to organize time and resources and plan goals and projects on a more or less granular level.
+On their journey learning about Clickups possibilities users would integrate more and more processes into there Clickup workspace, like accounting or vendor management.
+The user is computer literate and does an effort to understand workflows and automations.

 ## Target audience API endpoints for building testimonials on website
 web developer